ariebovenberg/snug/README.rst

 *Snug* allows us to write API interactions independent of HTTP client, credentials, or whether they are run (a)synchronously.

-In contrast to other API client toolkits,
+In contrast to most API client toolkits,
 *snug* makes minimal assumptions and design decisions for you.
 Its simple, versatile foundation ensures you can focus on what makes your API unique.